acarrasco/about/alejandro_readme.md

 - Team time is never wasted time
     - If a daily sync goes for longer than usual because somebody wants to tell us about their day, or crack a joke, it is fine
     - If somebody is feeling overwhelmed with work and needs a break to grab some coffee, I encourage you to go tag along with them
+- We are transparent by default
+    - Our Google drive files are shared with all Tech
+    - Our calendars default visibility is public
+    - Anyone can pop by our shared zoom room

 ## What I expect from you